liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/01-installing-liferay-maven-artifacts.markdown

 configurations, you can download and install pre-release Liferay Maven artifacts.

-Finally, you'll learn how to install Liferay Maven artifacts using a ZIP file.
+Finally, you'll learn how to install Liferay Maven artifacts from a local repository.

-## Installing Artifacts from a Zip File [](id=installing-artifacts-from-a-zip-file)
+## Installing Artifacts from a Local Repository

 For those who don't have access to a public network or just prefer to install Liferay's Maven artifacts locally without relying on a remote repository, you